20-22 JULY 2026

 The final Conference Proceedings will be submitted for inclusion in IEEE Xplore, subject to meeting IEEE Xplore’s scope and quality requirements.
 Only those final papers for which at least one regular registration has been paid and the work has been presented at the conference (by the author, a co-author or at least a knowledgeable and qualified colleague) will be included.
 No-show papers are not to be published, per IEEE policy.
 (Application for publication with IEEE is in progress)

-Outstanding papers will be invited to submit extended versions to appear in Special Issues of IEEE GRSS journals.
+As has been practice of all previous MIGARS editions, outstanding papers will be invited to submit extended versions to appear in Special stream of IEEE GRSS journals.

 Publication & Indexing